n123git/yw-cond/README.md

   * Improved Light Mode
 ## v1.5
 * This update will mainly focus on making things easier to use; the lib will be easily separable from the UI, there will be more configs etc
-  * This will be done in preperation for being built into `yw-mod`, an upcoming project I'm working on!
+  * This will be done in preparation for being built into `yw-mod`, an upcoming project I'm working on!